COGS18/COGS18.github.io/_build/materials/00-Introduction.md

 Shannon Ellis

 **Important Note**: This course was originally designed and developed by [Tom Donoghue](https://tomdonoghue.github.io/).
-While lectures, assignments, exams and coding labs will be altered from the oringal run of the course, *tons* of credit for this course is due to Tom for his awesome work getting this course off the ground.
+While lectures, assignments, exams and coding labs will be altered from the original run of the course in Fal 2018, *tons* of credit for this course is due to Tom for his awesome work getting this course off the ground.

+The PDF slides from the start of the first class are available here: https://cogs18.github.io/assets/intro/01_welcome.pdf

 # Logistics